21Minus Call for Proposals

 What is 21Minus?

-21Minus is a takeover of the MCA by young artists.
-We can't disrupt or endanger the exhibitions that are already on view, but we can use all the public areas of the building as well as many of the gallery spaces for live performances, interactive experiences, workshops, and installations.
-It is a loud, crazy, exciting day!
-In 2018, there were roughly 800 visitors, 29 projects, and over 50 collaborators working with 25 TCA youth curators, 4 artist mentors, and 2 adult lead artists.
+21Minus is a showcase of young artists curated and executed by the MCA Teen Creative Agency.
+Proposals cannot disrupt or directly affect the exhibitions that are already on view, but all the public areas of the building are made available for live performances, interactive experiences, workshops, and installations.
+It is an energetic, dynamic, and always exciting day!

 - Passionate

-- We are looking for people who have something to say, no matter if you express yourself through music, dance, drawing, politics and social justice, science, philosophy, economics, religion, math, and more.
+- We are looking for people who have something to say, no matter if you express yourself through music, dance, drawing, social justice work, science, philosophy, economics, religion, math, and more.
 Everyone is welcome.

 - Open